 These medicines block substances, produced by arthritic tissues, called cytokines.
 These cytokines are found in excessive amounts in the blood and joints of people with rheumatoid arthritis, psoriatic arthritis, juvenile arthritis and ankylosing spondylitis.

 They cause inflammation, which results in symptoms of pain, joint swelling and stiffness, and can lead to joint damage.

 By blocking the cytokine called Tumour Necrosis Factor (TNF), adalimumab lessens inflammation, pain symptoms and helps stop further joint damage.

 What benefit can you expect from your treatment?

-- Adalimumab will only be started if your disease is active and if standard treatments have been unsuccessful.
+- Adalimumab will only be given if your disease is active and if standard treatments have not worked.

 How is adalimumab taken?

 It can be injected by your doctor, nurse, carer or by you.
 If injecting yourself, be sure to follow the detailed instructions carefully to ensure the best response.
-It is particularly important to change the injection site each time.
+It is particularly important to change where you inject each time.

 What is the dosage?

-The usual dose for adults with rheumatoid arthritis is 40mg once every two weeks.
+The usual dose for adults with arthritis is 40mg once every two weeks.